hollowcrust/TJCTF-2023/crypto.md

 g^x = s mod p
 flag = tjctf{x}
 ```
 This is a Discrete Logarithm Problem (as suggested by the name dlp).
-Personally I used this <a href="https://www.alpertron.com.ar/DILOG.HTM">website</a> to help me calculate the value of `x`.<br/>
+I used this <a href="https://www.alpertron.com.ar/DILOG.HTM">website</a> to help me calculate the value of `x`.<br/>

 <img width="1437" alt="Screenshot 2023-05-27 at 08 34 01" src="https://github.com/hollowcrust/TJCTF-2023/assets/72879387/1ad71e7c-d92c-4169-9eae-32afa498ed62"><br/>